42 Gluten Free New York Restaurants for Celiacs to Enjoy

 15. Inday offers Indian-inspired dishes in several locations around town, with half their menu providing vegan options for those who are both celiac and vegan — or just vegan!
 For the meat eaters, they source local, sustainable protein as their additions to the dishes they offer.
 I also wanted to make mention that they donate a percentage of proceeds to charitable organizations in the New York area as well.
 I’ve eaten at only one of their locations, and it was delicious.

-17. Senza Gluten has 100% gluten-free menu.
+17. Senza Gluten has a 100% gluten-free menu, as the name suggests.
 I usually dine at places for both celiacs and non-celiacs, since most of my friends eat their gluten.
 But if you’re particularly worried or you’ve got more than one GF eater in tow, this is a good bet.

 gluten free bakery new york